PHT-Medic/central/packages/frontend/README.md

 ```

 ## Credits
-If you have any questions, feel free to contact the author Peter Placzek of the project.
+If you have any questions, feel free to contact the author [Peter Placzek](https://github.com/Tada5hi) of the project.
-The project was initial developed during this bachelor thesis, and he worked after that as employee
+The project was initially developed during his bachelor thesis, and he worked after that as employee
 on the project.